Rays vs. Padres Player Props Betting Odds

 Franco Stats

-- Franco will look for his third straight game with a hit in this matchup.
-In his last five games he is batting .368 with a double, a home run, a walk and three RBI.
+- Franco has picked up at least one hit in three straight games.
+During his last five outings he is batting .300 with a double and a walk.

 Franco Recent Games